Using Chains with Coverage

 5. Scroll to the bottom of the report.

-7. Transmitting data to a Relay satellite and then to the ground site, you are able to cover approximately 72% of the Continental United States.
+By transmitting data to a relay satellite and then to the ground site, you are able to cover over 5.7 million square kilometers, or nearly 72%, of the contiguous United States.

 Saving your work